enilapb/enilapb/README.md

 ## Hi there 👋

-I'm Aline Donato and I’m currently working as Full Stack Develop.
+I'm Aline Donato and I’m currently working as Full Stack Developer.
 <br>

 ### Stats